Alice Wolf: State representative

-Bottle Bill
+Bottle bill

 Wolf’s legislative legacy includes her work to update the state’s bottle bill.
 The Bottle Bill Update passed the Senate in 2012, but was not passed by the House.
 Efforts to update the Massachusetts Bottle Bill through a statewide ballot initiative in 2014 were defeated, with more than 70 percent of the voters voting against it.

-Personal life and death
+Death

 Wolf died after a short battle with leukemia at her home in Cambridge, Massachusetts, on January 26, 2023, at the age of 89.